 Python on Windows

-Install Anaconda from the .exe installer available on the Anaconda website
+Install Anaconda from the .exe installer available on the Anaconda website.
+Open the included Anaconda shell app, and then update the installed version

 > conda update --all